 Once you've chosen a theme, it's time to start customizing it to fit your needs.
 This includes adding your own logo, header image, and color scheme.
 Take some time to play around with the design until you have something that you're happy with.
 You can always change the design in the future, so don't let the design process get in the way of actually blogging.

-Find your authentic blogging voice
+Find your authentic mental health blogging voice

 Your mental health blog should reflect your unique perspective and voice.
 Be authentic and honest in your writing; don't be afraid to share your thoughts and feelings.
 This is your space to share whatever you want, so make it count!
-And if you feel that you are not ready to be totally open online, it is totally okay to use a pseudonym (just make sure you state somewhere in your blog that you blogging under a different name).
+And if you feel that you are not ready to be open online, it is okay to use a pseudonym (just make sure you state somewhere in your blog that you are blogging under a different name).